Linux-Installation/partitioning/README.md

 # Ubuntu-Installation - Partitioning
+## Supported Distributions
+This script is made for Ubuntu derivatives, but should work on all Linux Distribution which supports lvm and ext4.

 ## Why
 This shell script is for partitioning of LVM Installations.
 The Ubuntu Installer didn't allow self-partitioning of LVM Installations.